robenkleene/design-references/after-effects/after-effects-masks.md

 ## Creating

-When drawing using the shape tools, e.g., `Rectangle Tool` or `Ellipse Tool`, if you're drawing over a solid layer, a mask will automatically be created.
+- When using the shape tool (e.g., `Rectangle Tool` or `Ellipse Tool`), if a layer is selected, a mask will automatically be created on that layer (otherwise a shape layer will be created)